Protesters over missing students in Mexico burn state assembly

 The president is on a trip to China this week, which infuriated protesters and relatives of the students.
 They believe he cares more about Mexico's business interests than trying to deal with the gang violence that has ravaged much of the country for years.

-In neighbouring Michoacan state, which has also been a focal point of drug gang violence, students blocked the main entrance to the state capital's airport, a state police spokesman said.
+In neighboring Michoacan state, which has also been a focal point of drug gang violence, students blocked the main entrance to the state capital's airport, a state police spokesman said.

 Another group of demonstrators broke windows, furniture and computers at local PRI offices in the capital of Morelia, according to police.